rody98/pdsnd_github/README.md

 ### Credits
 lessons by udacity.

-#i forkedthis project and do some git commands on it.
+#i forked this project and do some git commands on it.
 #i created a branch named documentation and i can switch between the master branch and this branch.